mbrooker/mbrooker-blog/_posts/2023-03-07-false-sharing.md

 **Footnotes**

 1. <a name="foot1"></a> Don't tell the English.
 If they ask you about it, tell them it's still the most important sporting event in history, then run.
+2. <a name="foot2"></a> You can check out the simulation code [on GitHub](https://github.com/mbrooker/simulator_example/blob/main/false_sharing/false-sharing.R) if you want to check my work, or try different distributions for yourself.